Knights of Veritas Knights of Veritas

 • Isn't the armour hot?

-Yes, the heat is the worst thing about wearing the armour.
+Yes, with layers of clothing worn underneath the armour and the armour itself, the heat is the worst thing about wearing the armour.
 As you move in the armour, your body temperature rises and the heat has nowhere to go.
-For this reason, and for the weight, the historical masters called out to armoured combatants to keep their movement conservative so as to not tire or overheat in their armour.
+For this reason, and for the weight, the historical combat masters warned armoured combatants to keep their movement minimal so as to not tire out in their armour.
+Keep in mind, regarding comfort, that medieval Europe was several degrees cooler than today, and our representation is that of knights from central Europe, which would arguably have been cooler still.

-• What kind of horses did the knights ride?
+• What kind of horses did the knights ride for combat?

 Contrary to popular belief, knights in history neither preferred nor required large, heavy horses that would be comparable to modern draft breeds like Clydesdales.
 Typically, the horses were 13.5-15 hands high (54" - 60" at the shoulder) and built solid with dense bone structure, more like today's Andalusian or Lipizzaner horses.
 Historically, however, horses were bred for type and traits, not specific breeds at that time.
 Among the traits that were specifically called out as desirable by the masters of the time were speed and agility, which were traits that could get the knight in and out of a tight situation quickly and safely.
 Most prized of all, though, was gait, or the smoothness with which the horse moved.
 When we consider that fully armoured knights were killed on the battlefield with very precise injuries such as a lance to the well-protected throat or eyes, we realize just how important a smooth gait is to the knight's ability to hit his target accurately.
 Although there are individual exceptions, draft breeds generally possess a rough, jarring gait that would be unsuitable for such precise combat.
 (The Medieval Warhorse and Its Equipment, Museum of London, 1995; The Martial Arts of Renaissance Europe, Anglo, 2000.)